On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Introduction

 The \textit{real locus} of $(X, \sigma)$, denoted by $X(\RR)$, is defined to be the fixed locus of the involution $\sigma$.
 When $X(\RR)\neq \emptyset$, it is a differentiable submanifold of $X$, and its real dimension is equal to the complex dimension of $X$.

 By \Cref{thm:SmithThom}, for $(X,\sigma)$ a real variety, we have the following inequality for the total $\F2$-Betti numbers

-In the case where $X$ is a Riemann surface, \eqref{eqn:SmithThomInequality-real} says that the real locus can have at most $g+1$ connected components (which are circles) -- a famous classical result of Harnack \cite{Harnack} and Klein \cite{Klein}.
+In the case where $X$ is a Riemann surface, \eqref{eqn:SmithThomInequality-real} says that the real locus can have at most $g+1$ connected components (which are circles) -- a famous classical result of Harnack \cite{Harnack} and Klein \cite{Klein-1876}.

-When equality in \eqref{eqn:SmithThomInequality-real} holds, we call $(X, \sigma)$ a \textit{maximal} real variety (or \textit{M-variety}).
-Maximal real varieties have attracted significant research interest over the decades.
-Let us mention the remarkable Rokhlin congruence theorem for even-dimensional maximal smooth projective real varieties: $\chi(X(\RR))\equiv \operatorname{sgn}(X) \mod 16$; see for example \cite[Theorem 3.4.2]{MangolteBook}.
-On the other hand, constructing examples of maximal real varieties in dimension $>2$ is often challenging; see \cite[\S 3]{BrugalleSchaffhauser} and \cite{FuMaximalReal} for a recent summary and see \cite{MangolteBook} for the case of curves and surfaces.
-In higher dimensions, Viro's combinatorial patchworking is very powerful for complete intersections \cite{ItenbergViro}.
-Let us mention the second author's recent contribution \cite{FuMaximalReal} of constructing new maximal real varieties by looking at moduli spaces.
-The present paper is a natural continuation of \cite{FuMaximalReal}, with a more focused investigation on hyper-K\"ahler manifolds and Hilbert schemes \footnote{It should rather be called Douady space in the complex analytic category.} of points on surfaces.
+When the equality in \eqref{eqn:SmithThomInequality-real} holds, we call $(X, \sigma)$ a \textit{maximal} real variety (or \textit{M-variety}).
+Since the solution of the concrete questions on plane sextic curves and space quartic surfaces raised by D.~Hilbert in his 16-th problem, achieved in the 1970's (\cite{Gudkov}, \cite{Kharlamov-K3-76}), maximal real varieties have entered, and remain, in the center of attention in real algebraic geometry.
+Many remarkable properties of these varieties were discovered, like Rokhlin's congruence theorem for even-dimensional maximal smooth projective real varieties: $\chi(X(\RR))\equiv \operatorname{sgn}(X) \mod 16$; see for example \cite[Theorem 3.4.2]{MangolteBook}.
+However, constructing examples of maximal real varieties in dimension $>2$ still remains challenging; see \cite[\S 3]{BrugalleSchaffhauser} and \cite{FuMaximalReal} for a recent summary and see \cite{MangolteBook} for the case of curves and surfaces.
+Even for hypersurfaces in projective spaces, despite the powerful Viro's method of patchworking (\cite{Viro-Conf}, \cite{Viro-Gluing}, \cite{ItenbergViro}), it is still unknown whether maximal hypersurfaces exist for any degree in any dimension.
+Apart from hypersurfaces and complete intersections in projective spaces, another important class of varieties are various moduli spaces.
+Remarkably, they all have a natural real structure and their possible maximality is an important source of applications.
+That is the reason why in the last decades maximality of moduli spaces became a subject of research.
+Let us mention here the recent contributions by Etingof--Henriques--Kamnitzer--Rains \cite{Eingof-Henriques-Kamnitzer-Rains}, Brugall\'e--Schaffhauser \cite{BrugalleSchaffhauser} and Fu \cite{FuMaximalReal}.
+The present paper is a natural continuation of \cite{FuMaximalReal}, with a more focused investigation on Hilbert schemes of points on surfaces and hyper-K\"ahler manifolds.